jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-2.md

 | Group Video          | `Video-Group-#.mp4`         | One per group   |
 | Self-Eval            | `SelfAssessment-Group#.pdf` | One per group   |

-> ⚠️ Make sure all files are properly named and submitted to avoid lost marks.
+> ⚠️ **Follow the submission protocols carefully.
+Incorrect submissions may result in lost points.**

+---

 ---